Más Información

 , principal of the “General Anaya” Bilingual Elementary School, remembers that for many years the flying kites ritual at Todos Santos in San Mateo del Mar was lost, but 19 years ago , the schools in the community began to rescue it as part of their traditions and to reappraise it, in addition to promoting family activities.

-“For some schools and some teachers, it is very important for children to value their culture , their , their , their , their land.
+“For some schools and some teachers, it is very important for children to value their culture , their language , their traditions , their food , their land.
 It’s important for them to know we are the only ones in the country who fly papalotes for this celebration and that it is special.
 It had been lost, but we were able to rescue it,” explains the Huave professor.

 Have you heard of the